playermissile/dli_tutorial/index.rst

 useful.

-Advanced DLI #2: Moving the DLI Up and Down the Screen
+#2: Moving the DLI Up and Down the Screen
 ------------------------------------------------------------

 .. figure:: moving_dli.gif